 Ahead of his upcoming showcase here at The Pilgrm this September, we chat to artist Marcus Aitken about the processes and inspiration behind his craft.Read on >

 Often said to be in the eye of the beholder, the beauty of art transcends both place and time.
 An artist’s work is more often than not, a reflection of their journey and an insight into their understanding of life, their stories and inspirations stirring them into one act of creation or another.
 We take a look at three polarising artists, and how their individual styles have led to them all meeting at The Pilgrm this autumn.Read on >

-The long-awaited sunshine is here and summer in the city is calling!
-Book your London stay using code SUNSHINE and get 10% off our rooms with bottomless iced-coffee, or chilled lemonade throughout your stay.
-Valid on stays between 1 June 2022 - 31 August 2022.Click here to find out more
+The leaves are starting to fall and a cosy city break is calling!
+Book your London stay using code AUTUMN and get a free REN miniature skincare item plus a health juice each day of your stay.
+Valid on stays between 1 September 2022 - 31 October 2022.Click here to find out more